Real Estate Mauritius · Westimmo

 Since 2015 · Tax incentives removed for projects approved after June 2025

-Mixed-use smart cities built around the "work, live & play" concept.
-Technology-driven, sustainable and high-quality infrastructure.
-Key projects: Moka, Beau Plan, Côte d'Or, Mon Trésor, Cap Marina.
+Mixed-use smart cities built around a “work, live & play” concept.
+Technology, sustainability, and quality infrastructure.
+Projects include Moka, Beau Plan, Côte d'Or, Mon Trésor, and Cap Marina.

 IHS